emiago/diago/README.md

 *If you find this project interesting and you need support/help in your projects, you can contact me on* [mail](mailto:emirfreelance91@gmail.com)

 Follow me on [X/Twitter](https://twitter.com/emiago123) for regular updates

+## Contributions
+Please open first issues instead PRs.
+Library is under development and could not have latest code pushed.